 I just found out I am 9 weeks pregnant.
 Three weeks ago, I had porcelain veneers done.
 One of the things my doctor said when he told me I was pregnant was not to have dental work done in the first trimester.
 I almost stopped breathing.
 Did I do something that hurt the baby?

-The caution for the baby in the first trimester is you do not want to introduce and chemical into the body that can harm the child at its most vulnerable stage.
+The caution for the baby in the first trimester is you do not want to introduce a chemical into the body that can harm the child at its most vulnerable stage.
 To put your mind at ease.
-There is nothing harmful to a child that is used during the porcelain veneers procedure.
+There is nothing harmful to a child that is used during the porcelain veneer procedure.
 At most, your dentist will use Lidocaine.
-This topical anesthetic is completely safe and used during delivery.
+This topical anesthetic is completely safe and can be used during delivery.
 Nothing in that procedure will have harmed your child.

 This blog is brought to you by San Antonio Prosthodontist Dr. Tostado.